plotdb/uploadr/README.md

  - `bucket`: bucket name in your google cloud storage to hold your files.
  - `domain`: domain name to access your files (including schema ).
-   - if omitted, fallback to `https://storage.googleapis.com`
+   - if omitted, falls back to `https://storage.googleapis.com`
    - this is for previewing / downloading files.
  - `route`: server route to request signed url for uploading files.
-   - if omitted, fallback to `/d/uploadr/gcs`.
+   - if omitted, falls back to `/d/uploadr/gcs`.

 ##### Dummy

-Dummy provider doesn't upload files to anywhere - it just responds with a dummy result.
+Dummy provider doesn't upload files anywhere - it just responds with a dummy result.
 Include `providers/dummy.js` then:

     new uploadr({ host: "dummy" })